 I love to recall the joy I felt when I became a puppy parent for the first time.
 I was so happy I thought my heart would explode!
 It was a wonderful bonding experience that has given me so many, many beautiful memories.
 It was also a learning experience.
-Caring for a living, breathing, thinking and, sometimes, utterly clueless little furbaby is not without its challenges.
-This article lists some important basics I wish someone had told me all those years ago when I had my first puppy.
+Caring for a living, breathing, thinking, and, sometimes, utterly clueless little furbaby is not without its challenges.
+It is essential to know what to expect and know how to handle puppy behavior issues.
+It is important to address behavior problems as they arise to avoid unwanted destructive traits in the future.
+This article lists some crucial basics I wish someone had told me all those years ago when I had my first puppy.

-Just like human babies, newborn pups are completely dependent on their parents.
+Just like human babies, newborn pups are entirely dependent on their parents.
 Experts recommend minimal physical interaction by humans for at least the first few nights.

 The basics of potty training

 Potty training can be the most frustrating part of life for a new puppy parent.
 Puppies will have little clue of anything you attempt to teach them in the first 12 plus weeks.
 They also lack bladder control until about the fifth week.
 Start with hourly potty breaks outside.
+Establishing good habits now will help your puppy’s behavior as they grow into an adult.
 Complement them with positive reinforcement to cement good habits.
 As they get older, puppies’ bladders enlarge, and they develop better self-control.
 Establish a schedule for potty breaks at regular intervals throughout the day at this young age.
-Your future self with thank you!
+Your future self will thank you!

 Speaking of schedules…

 The bond you develop with your puppy in these formative weeks/months lay the foundation for an unbreakable lifelong friendship.
-No matter how testing, when you look back in a few years’ time, it will all have been worth it.
+No matter how testing, when you look back in a few years, it will all have been worth it.
+Visit our puppy packages page and see how we can help you and your puppy during this beautiful time!